surface-integral/boilermake2025/README.md

 For setup, we recommend:
 1. npm run dev (in the nomadesk directory)
 2. node server.js (in the backend directory)
+3. have a browser up!